shivlal-sharma/ShadiKarwao.com/README.md

 - **Home Page Content Management**: Admin can edit the content displayed on the home page.
 - **User Management**: Admin has control over user accounts and bookings.
 - **Payment Management**: Admin can monitor and manage payments made by users.
+- **Admin Management**: Admin has control over admin accounts.
+- **Login**: Secure admin login to access the dashboard.
+- **Forgot Password**: Admins can reset their password by receiving a reset link via email.

+### Additional Features:

+- **Email Notifications**:
+  - **Password Reset**: Users and admins receive an email with a reset link if their email is valid.
+  - **Email Verification**: New users receive an email to verify their email address upon registration.

 ## Tech Stack